-3 Distance is reduced because the applicant will implement noise control measures that have been approved by the Town and comply with Town noise regulations.
+&lt;sup>4 Distance is reduced because the applicant will implement noise control measures that have been approved by the Town and comply with Town noise regulations.

-4 With approval of the requested Adjustment the project will comply with applicable standards for building height.
+&lt;sup>5 With approval of the requested Adjustment the project will comply with applicable standards for building height.

 50 feet of the residential zone to the east.
+For areas of the project that are greater than 50 feet from the circulation roads, the applicant is proposing a split rail fence to provide some separation from the development and the multiuse path while leaving views unobstructed and allowing wildlife safe passage.
 Additionally, the LMP requires that residential developments have front yard setbacks of no less than 20 feet from the edge of access road pavement in order to accommodate snow storage requirements.